kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 }
 ```

-This is brief because you already made the `CSSearchableItemAttributeSet` to hold most of the metadata.
+This is brief because you've already created the `CSSearchableItemAttributeSet` to hold most of the metadata.
 Notice that `uniqueIdentifier` is set to `objectId` to build the inverse relationship with your `NSUserActivity`.

-Open **EmployeeService.swift** and import CoreSpotlight at the top of the file:
+Open **EmployeeService.swift** and import `CoreSpotlight` at the top of the file:

     import CoreSpotlight